 Drink water regularly before, during and after your session.
 Most of us are already dehydrated before we feel thirsty.

 Rehydrating is key to helping your liver break down the alcohol in your system.
-Not only will you be able to party a little longer, it’ll also help you recover from the hangover (wink!).
+Not only will you be able to party a little longer, it’ll also help you recover from a hangover!

 6. Get plenty of sleep to avoid burnout

-Party seasons mean at least a few late nights and long days, sometimes back-to-back.
-Sleep as much as you can.
-If you’re handling a busy calendar over a month, it’ll be a little easier to allow for sleep than over an intense week or weekend of events.
-The key is to schedule dedicated recovery time to avoid burning out and risking becoming unwell before you complete your eagerly awaited social line-up.
+Party season might mean a few late nights and some long days, sometimes back-to-back.
+Prioritise sleep where you can.
+The key is to schedule dedicated recovery time to avoid burning out and risking becoming unwell before you complete your social line-up.

-There’s no shame in admitting you need some downtime, and if this is you, don’t feel pressured to stay out the whole night.
-If you plan to pull through, don’t overdo the energy drinks!
+There’s no shame in admitting you need some downtime, and if this is you, don’t feel pressured to stay out all night.
+If you plan to pull through, avoid overdoing the energy drinks!
 You’ll crash much harder the following day.

 7. Take a break from devices and screens

-Set aside a specific portion of your day to take a brief digital detox.
-It’ll help with the come down from the loud music and bright lights before your next event.
-An hour or two might be all you need to have a reset and recalibrate your senses.
+Set aside a specific portion of your day for a brief digital detox.
+It’ll help with coming down from the loud music and bright lights before your next event.
+An hour or two might be all you need to reset and recalibrate your senses.

 Remember, while detoxing, anything with a screen is off limits!
 Putting down one device in favour of another doesn’t count.